source-foundry/Hack/README.md

   - font-family: `"Hack"`
   - user-css: `https://cdn.jsdelivr.net/font-hack/2.020/css/hack-extended.min.css`

-#### Font release recommendations

-For general screen use on the desktop, we recommend the [TTF builds][ttf_latest] of Hack for most users.
-[OTF builds][otf_latest] are available for those who prefer this font format.
-For detailed installation instructions, see [INSTALLATION.md](docs/INSTALLATION.md).

 ## Package managers

 We highly recommend the convenience of a community developed package manager or other auto-updating utility if this is available on your platform.
-While the package manager releases may be a bit delayed relative to the repository releases, the package managers were designed to tune and automate font installs and updates on your system.
+While the package manager releases may be a bit delayed relative to the repository releases, the packages distributed through these package managers were designed to tune and automate font installs and updates on your system.
+Please note that the Hack project team does not manage/maintain these packages.
+For installation issues with  Hack packages, please contact the package maintainer directly.

 We are aware of Hack support in the following package managers (with associated package names):